Tap to get financing

 What Is the WSJ Prime Today?

-The table below is updated daily and includes the current WSJ Prime Rate, as well as a number of other indexes.
+WSJ Prime rate today is 7.5%.
+The rate and table below are updated daily and include the current WSJ Prime Rate, along with a number of other indexes.

 What Is the WSJ Prime Rate?